 I see my wife.
 Each one of my children always carries with them a part of her.
 A branch from her.
 And there are no words to describe the beauty in that.
 The comfort in that.

-Since I started blogging over a year ago I have written more than one hundred pieces.
+Since I started blogging I have written more than two hundred pieces.
 The majority of them have been about my children.
 Oftentimes folks will comment on what amazing kids I have or what a great dad I am.
-And while I agree with the former and hope for the latter, there is more to the story than what you have been reading.
+And while I agree with the former and hope for the latter, there is more to the story.

 The stories I have been telling are filled with unseen branches that my children and I carry with us at all times.
 Branches from a woman who everyday helps shape me into the father I am, and them into the children they are.
 These branches don’t show up in text.
 But trust me, they are there.